Analysis | Two weeks on, no evidence of any significant fraud

 A local Georgia television station did vet them, after the Blalock allegation made its way onto Fox News.
 Turns out that the person using the identity of James Blalock was his wife, Agnes Blalock, who uses the legal name Mrs. James Blalock.
 Fox News’s Tucker Carlson admitted his mistake on-air.
 The allegation nonetheless remains on the Trump campaign website.

 It’s been the Trump campaign’s consistent strategy to allege wrongdoing and leave it to others to disprove their claims.
 (The website specifically says that these are allegations that “should be investigated,” something it didn’t bother to do.)
 It has repeatedly used the same tactic in Nevada, where the campaign now suggests without evidence that a significant number of votes are at risk of being thrown out because of fraud — despite there being no risk of a number of presidential votes being thrown out or proof that there was any significant fraud at play.
-(Officials are looking at six instances of apparent double-voting, but have not identified those as fraudulent.)
+(Officials are looking at six instances of apparent double-voting but have not identified those as fraudulent.)

 Let’s say for the sake of argument, though, that every allegation of dead people voting being made by the Trump campaign in Pennsylvania and Georgia is accurate, including the Blalock one and another proved false by the perfectly named Georgia station 11Alive.